 - Not applicable for every position

-When discussing remote work, most of the conversation focuses on how it will affect managers and their teams.
+When discussing the future of work, most of the conversation focuses on how working remotely will affect managers and their teams.
 But it’s also important to look at the big picture, and that includes how implementing remote work could impact the economy.

 It’s estimated that by 2025, 36.2 million Americans – which makes up 22% of the workforce – will be working remotely.
 Major players like Spotify and Twitter have announced that their teams can move to an entirely remote schedule if they choose, with dozens of others following suit.
 But with millions of people working from their homes (or wherever they choose), what will happen to the corporate real estate market, or the retail businesses and restaurants that rely on in-office employees to make money?